fiskaltrust/rollout-doc/middleware/step-by-step/4-a-cloud-tse-for-multiple-cash-registers/README.md

 At this point you'll have a **number of cashboxes**, each with **one queue (and an embedded datastore if you chose SQLite) and one SCU**.
 The queue will always be **connected to its SCU** and all the SCUs are **configured for the same cloud TSE**.

-You can now download the launchers of your choice and deploy them with their cashbox configurations on your cash registers.
+You can now download the launchers of your choice and deploy them with their CashBox configurations on your cash registers.